netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    needed by the system, while additional list entries can be created, modified or deleted.

-   If the server always rejects the client attempts to override some system provided data because it internally thinks immutable, it should document this towards the clients in a machine-readable way rather than writing as plain text in the description statement.
+   If the server always rejects the client attempts to override some system-provided data because it internally thinks immutable, it should document it towards the clients in a machine-readable way rather than writing as plain text in the "description" statement.

-   This document defines a way to formally document existing behavior, implemented by servers in production, on the immutability of some system configuration nodes, using a YANG metadata annotation {{!RFC7952}}
+   This document defines a way to formally document existing behavior, implemented by servers in production, on the immutability of some system-provided nodes, using a YANG metadata annotation {{!RFC7952}}
    called "immutable" to flag which nodes are immutable.

    This document does not apply to the server not having any immutable